 “Nothing in life is to be feared.
 It is only to be understood”, Marie Curie

 The term neuroplasticity was only briefly mentioned once.
-I would have liked to know his thoughts about whether or not a person could acquire this brain defect in wiring because of socio-psychological issues.
+Furthermore, I would have liked to know his thoughts about whether or not a person could acquire this brain defect in wiring because of socio-psychological issues.
 He emphasized that fear was a big factor in fibromyalgia, a point that I agree with emphatically.
+Fear and chronic anxiety are the hallmarks of fibromyalgia.
 If this is so and the ‘fight or flight’ amygdala reaction of the brain is in constant turmoil, it seems to me that this is psycho-socially induced.
 But of course, once again, I am only speculating.